cryptopig/Manager-Bot/README.md

 # Manager-Bot
 Manager Bot is a Discord bot that comes with a variety of functions currently being built.
 It will include games, moderation commands, music commands, and much more.
 It is also completely free and open-source!

-The Manager Bot project is currently paused for the time being, as the creator is working on another bot with someone.
-It will continue to be updated later on in the future!
+The Manager Bot project has been resumed! @cryptopig is currently actively working on the bot and adding new commands.
+Check the GitHub for the most recent updates!

 **How to add the bot to your server:**